Dreamshala

 AGNI is more inclined towards publishing already-recognized writers and poets, so if you have prior published work, it will work as a plus here.

-They look for one-of-a-kind writing: writings that challenge preconceived notions, do not blatantly follow conventions, goes out of the way to think something different.
+They look for one-of-a-kind writing: writings that challenge preconceived notions, do not blatantly follow conventions, and go out of the way to think something different.

 AGNI believes that the poets they publish should make them think twice and convince them of the truth within their writing; if you can make them believe that what you can do, no one else can, then you’re the perfect fit for them!